In the past few years, Mirrorless cameras have really started to rival DSLRs. What are the differences between the two? Let’s find out!

 A Bigger Camera Is A Better Camera

-If you got a great sensor in a camera that has a lot of lens options, there’s no benefit to having a larger camera.
+If you have a great sensor in a camera that has a lot of lens options, there’s no benefit to having a larger camera.

 That flange back distance or the distance from the lens mount to the sensor is larger for DSLRs because they have to stuff mechanical mirror assembly between the lens and the sensor.